-This hot German potato salad recipe makes an ideal summer side dish.
-Guests will flip for the tangy coarse Dijon apple cider vinegar dressing, along with the crispy fried bacon bits.
-Serve it hot, warm, or cold at your next cookout!
+This hot German potato salad recipe is totally the BEST summer side dish.
+Guests will flip for the tangy apple cider vinegar & grainy mustard dressing, along with the crispy fried bacon bits.
+Serve it hot, warm, or even cold at your next cookout!

 This is a sponsored post written by me on behalf of Smithfield®.
 The opinions and text are all mine.